gitaarik/django-admin-relation-links/README.md

     ]
 ```

-When showing links on the list page, you can optionally specify the order field
+When showing links on the list page, when you use that field for ordering, the
-to order on that column:
+default ordering field is the first field in the `ordering` option on the
+`Meta` class of the model of the related field.
+You can specify an alternative
+ordering like this:

 ```python
 @admin.register(Group)